 Spend a few days getting to know the old city and absorb you into fun things to do in the medina of Marrakech.

 Don’t let the unassuming entrance fool you, behind the gate; you’ll find a delightful surprise.
 Bahia Palace is a worthwhile visit for its incredible architecture and enchanting rooms with mosaiced ceilings and ornate stone carvings.

-The palace is richly decorated throughout; the multi-colored tiles, green ceramic roofs, bright yellow and blue arches, and courtyard gardens full of jasmine and cypress trees are a photographers dream.
+The palace, a haven when Marrakech weather is extra warm, is richly decorated throughout; the multi-colored tiles, green ceramic roofs, bright yellow and blue arches, and courtyard gardens full of jasmine and cypress trees are a photographers dream.

 If you want to learn a little of the history of Bahia Palace, it would be a good idea to hire a guide who will be only too happy to relay his knowledge to you.